cokelaer/bioservices/bioservices/doc/source/quickstart.rst

 PICR, the Protein Identifier Cross Reference service provides 2 services in WSDL and REST protocols.
-We implemented only the REST interface.
+When it is the case, we arbitrary chose one of the available protocol.
+In the PICR case, we implemented only the REST interface.
 The methods available in the REST service are very similar to those available via SOAP except for one major difference: only one accession or sequence can be mapped per request.

 The following example returns a XML document containing information about the protein P29375 found in two specific databases::